top of page

 Are my glasses and contact lens prescriptions the same?

 No, these are two different prescriptions!
 A glasses prescription is checked during every comprehensive eye examination and provides us with the prescription that will be used to make your lenses for your frames.
 Your doctor will use these numbers along with other measurements, such as the shape of your eyes, to determine the best type and brand of contacts for you.
 Contacts must be fit on your eye by your doctor to provide you with the best vision, comfort, and eye health while wearing contact lenses.
-A contact prescription will specify not only your prescription number, but also the measurements and branded of lenses that both you and your doctor have discussed.
+A contact prescription will specify not only your prescription number, but also the measurements and brand of lenses that both you and your doctor have discussed.

 How often do I need an eye exam?